sink007/Weather-Station/README.md

 # Hardware Setup
-Download and install [Arduino](https://www.arduino.cc/en/software) IDE.
-Subsequently, install the following Arduino IDE libraries following the tutorial [here](https://support.arduino.cc/hc/en-us/articles/5145457742236-Add-libraries-to-Arduino-IDE):
+Download and install [Arduino](https://www.arduino.cc/en/software) IDE if you haven't already done so.
+Subsequently, install the following Arduino IDE libraries if they are not currently installed, following the tutorial [here](https://support.arduino.cc/hc/en-us/articles/5145457742236-Add-libraries-to-Arduino-IDE):
-1. Adafruit GFX Library by Adafruit
+1. FastLED by Daniel Garcia
-2. Adafruit ILI9341 by Adafruit
 3. ArduinoJson by Benoît Blanchon
 4. PubSubClient by Nick O’Leary